BryantHuh/ml_codespace_team4_opencampus/weekly_tasks/README.md

 - [ ] Use a simple linear model to predict the test dataset
 - [ ] Evaluate the model performance (aim for R² as close to 1 as possible)
 - [ ] Maximize adjusted R² on the training set
-- [ ] Document linear regression calculations in the “Baseline Model” directory
+- [ ] Document linear regression calculations in the "Baseline Model" directory

 ## 📤 Submission
 - [ ] Create `submission.csv` file